 SRI is analyzing the impact of the Center's efforts to recruit, support, and train effective teachers in Texas.

 SRI’s study of the Early Academic Outreach Program (EAOP), the largest outreach program that the University of California operates to increase college-going opportunities for underserved student populations, included site visits to all 10 EAOP sites and an analysis of EAOP college outcomes relative...

 STORE uses Google Earth to help students investigate projected climate changes in their own areas.

-SRI is examining data on 900 young adults with autism to characterize their school and career choices after high school.
+SRI examined data on 900 young adults with autism to characterize their school and career choices after high school.

 SRI is replacing traditional middle school mathematics units with a set of “peak experiences” that provide a more engaging and meaningful way to interact with the subject.

 SRI is developing a method to enable rapid, large-scale response to a bioterrorism threat or an infectious disease epidemic.

 SRI's Brown Laboratory is taking multiple approaches to develop effective anti-cancer immunotherapies.

 SRI evaluated the impact of teachers’ participation in a professional development intervention to improve teachers’ knowledge, attitudes, and instructional strategies in math across preschool to third grade classrooms.